tlswg/tls13-spec/draft-ietf-tls-tls13.md

 the output of the signing algorithm.
 The length of the signature is known because the algorithm and key used for the signing are known prior to encoding or decoding this structure.

+### Authenticated Encryption with Additional Data (AEAD)

+In AEAD encryption, the plaintext is simultaneously encrypted and integrity protected.
+The input may be of any length, and aead-ciphered output is generally larger than the input in order to accommodate the integrity check value.

 #  The TLS Record Protocol